Five top sources of writing prompts for your fiction. Where to find story ideas and inspiration for novels and short stories.

 I like the idea of inspiration.
 If you do a search on this blog (go to the top and type “inspiration” into the “search” box) you will find quite a few pieces on the subject.
 I also regularly do tweets and instagram posts with the hashtag #ViennaWritingInspiration.
 Take a browse – and follow me if you like what you see.

 P.S.
-If you enjoy fresh, original writing, please subscribe to my weekly newsletter (you can unsubscribe anytime you wish).
+If you enjoy fresh, original writing, please subscribe to my newsletter (you can unsubscribe anytime you wish).
 I’ll send you a free “Hotel Story” to say thanks!
-Or I would be delighted if you would like to friend me on Facebook.
+Or I would be delighted if you would like to follow me on Facebook.